Changes to residential home building laws

 From 1 February 2012, insurance policies under the Home Building Compensation Fund must provide cover of at least $340,000.
 Between 28 February 2007 and 31 January 2012, the minimum cover that had to be provided was $300,000.

 The cover may be subject to limitations relating to over payment of deposits and progress payments and other limitations specified in the policy.

 Claims for incomplete work are limited to 20% of the contract price (up to a maximum of the cover provided under the policy).

-An additional 6 months cover applies in cases where the loss becomes apparent in the final 6 months of the period of insurance.
+An additional 6 months' cover applies in cases where the loss becomes apparent in the final 6 months of the period of insurance.
 The 6-month period starts from the date of the loss becoming apparent.

 For policies issued prior to 1 February 2012, builders and consumers are encouraged to check their insurance documents for information about coverage and time periods.

-The letter will, however, be accepted by the insurers as evidence of the home owner's belief that the contractor has disappeared and of the home owner having made all efforts to locate the builder.
+The letter must be accepted by the insurers as evidence of the home owner's belief that the contractor has disappeared and of the home owner having made all efforts to locate the builder.
 The home owner will not be required by an insurer to undertake a further search for the builder.

 View or download in PDF format:

 A person may lodge a complaint about an insurer approved to provide insurance under the Home Building Compensation Fund where the insurer does not comply with the guidelines.